 - Advocate for themselves and monitor their own progress; and to alert their campus president/dean and/or disability services coordinator (DSC) if they need assistance with accommodation related issues as soon as possible

-- Meet with the campus president, dean and faculty regarding accommodations
+- Meet with the campus president, dean and faculty regarding accommodations implementation and/or progress

-College Commitment & Support
+College Commitment and Support

-Southeastern College is committed to promoting access for students with disabilities through a supportive academic and social environment.
+Southeastern College (SEC/SI) is committed to promoting access for students with disabilities through a supportive academic and social environment.
 Faculty, administration, and students work together in partnership to determine students’ needs and attempt to see that those needs are met.
 A student who self-identifies as a person with a disability requiring auxiliary aids/academic adjustments to any staff or faculty member at any time during the student’s tenure at Southeastern College will be referred to the campus president or dean for assistance.
 Adherence to this procedure will ensure they obtain the appropriate information; and, if desired by the applicant/student, initiate the formal process for receipt of auxiliary aids and academic adjustments.
 The auxiliary aids and academic adjustments will be provided at no cost to qualified students with a documented disability.

 Southeastern College complies with Title III of the ADA requiring that no qualified person with disabilities will be excluded from participating in or being denied the benefits of the services or activities of Southeastern College due to the nature of a disability.
 For physically challenged students, Southeastern College campuses are either located on ground level or have appropriate elevator service with ramps and designated parking to facilitate easy entry.
 Restrooms are equipped with wide doorways and bars to ensure wheelchair accessibility.

 The following individual is Southeastern College’s Section 504 Disability Services Coordinator (DSC):